Pneumatic tube: Pneumatic tube systems in hospitals

+Some PTS installations provide automated interfaces to pre-analytical laboratory lines, allowing carriers to be received, identified, and unloaded robotically so that standard tests enter fully automated tracks with minimal manual handling.
+Pharmacies likewise integrate stations that enforce controlled access and electronic logging at dispatch and receipt.

+Further Uses and Logistics Integration

 In the United States, drive-up banks often used pneumatic tubes to transport cash and documents between cars and tellers; by the 2020s some of these have been removed, obviated by the rise of mobile banking apps and the increasing sophistication of ATMs.
-Many hospitals have a computer-controlled pneumatic tube system to deliver drugs, documents and specimens to and from laboratories and nurses' stations.
+Many hospitals have a computer-controlled pneumatic tube system to deliver drugs, documents, and specimens to and from laboratories and nurses' stations.
 Many factories use them to deliver parts quickly across large campuses.
 Many larger stores use systems to securely transport excess cash from checkout stands to back offices, and to send change back to cashiers.
 They are used in casinos to move money, chips, and cards quickly and securely.
-Japanese love hotels use them to allow customers to settle bills anonymously (no face-to-face contact).
+Japanese love hotels use them to allow customers to settle bills anonymously.
 NASA's original Mission Control Center had pneumatic tubes connecting controller consoles with staff support rooms.
-Mission Operations Control Room 2, was last used in its original configuration in 1992 and then remodeled for other missions.
+Mission Operations Control Room 2 was last used in its original configuration in 1992 and then remodeled for other missions.
 Because the room was designated a National Historic Landmark in 1985, it was decided in 2017 to restore it to its 1960s condition.
 The pneumatic tubes were removed and sent to the Cosmosphere in Kansas for restoration.

 Pneumatic tube systems have been used in nuclear chemistry to transport samples during neutron activation analysis.
 Samples must be moved from the nuclear reactor core, in which they are bombarded with neutrons, to the instrument that measures the resulting radiation.
 As some of the radioactive isotopes in the sample can have very short half-lives, speed is important.
 These systems may be automated, with a magazine of sample tubes that are moved into the reactor core in turn for a predetermined time, before being moved to the instrument station and finally to a container for storage and disposal.

 Until it closed in early 2011, a McDonald's in Edina, Minnesota claimed to be the "World's Only Pneumatic Air Drive-Thru," sending food from their strip-mall location to a drive-through in the middle of a parking lot.

 Technology editor Quentin Hardy noted renewed interest as of 2015 in transmission of data by pneumatic tube accompanied discussions of digital network security, and he cited research into London's forgotten pneumatic network.

+Translogic is one of the largest modern healthcare pneumatic tube providers.
+KUKA is a German manufacturer of industrial robots and factory automation systems.
+In 2016, the company was acquired by the Chinese appliance manufacturer Midea Group.
+KUKA acquired Swisslog in 2014 and Translogic in 1999.

 Related applications include fish cannons which use mechanisms very similar to pneumatic tube systems.